2021 AC BREA KICKOFF CLASSIC

 When the goalkeeper has the ball in his or her hands during play from the opponent, the opposing team must move behind the build out line until the ball is put into play.
 Once the opposing team is behind the build out line, the goalkeeper can pass, throw or roll the ball into play (punts and drop kicks are not allowed)

 After the ball is put into play by the goalkeeper, the opposing team can cross the build out line and play resumes as normal.
-(On a goal kick ball is in play when it crosses the penalty area.)

 The build out line will also be used to denote where offside offenses can be called.
 Players can be penalized for an offside offense between the build out line and goal line.